osp/osp.work.balsamine.www/README.md

 ![logo-balsa](content/images/logo-balsa-16-17-large.svg)

 ## Development environment
 The new balsamine website is based on [Pelican](https://blog.getpelican.com/), a static site generator.
 It's built in Python, and thus, we'll use a virtual environment.
+It also relies on nodejs and npm for the css post-processing.

 ```
+$ apt install python3-dev
+$ apt install libjpeg-dev
+$ apt install libpng-dev
+$ apt install npm
+$ apt install nodejs-legacy

+$ npm install

 $ virtualenv --python=python3 venv
 $ . venv/bin/activate
 $ (venv) pip install -r requirements.txt
 ```

-With these three steps, you should have setup most of the development space needed for this pelican project.
+With the steps above, you should have setup most of the development space needed for this pelican project.
 Here is what was installed by pip reading requirements.txt:

 ```
 pelican==3.7.1